What is an internship or co-op?

 You can start your search by utilizing the following:

-- You can apply either through the Co-op program, or the Hire a Red Hawk online career planning system.
+- You can apply either through the Co-op program, or the Handshake online career planning system.

 - Your friends and family.
 Ask your friends and family if they know anyone working in companies where you have interests.